 The pair enjoy a lowkey marriage and life for a few years, spending much of that time in a royal residence in Malta where Philip is stationed in the navy.
 Biographer Ben Pimlott called this the "most normal [time] of her entire life."

-June 2, 1953 - Elizabeth is coronated and becomes Queen
+2 June 1953 - Elizabeth is crowned and becomes Queen

 Elizabeth's father King George VI’s dies in 1952 and she inherits the throne aged 25.
 She is 27 at the time of the coronation, when she is crowned Queen Elizabeth II.
 This allegedly puts strain on her relationship with Philip - not least because it means the children won't take his surname.

 Elizabeth and Philip welcome their third child 12 years after their first, and their second son Andrew is born.

 10 March 1964 - They become a family of six as Edward is born

 Four years later their youngest, Prince Edward Antony Richard Louis, is born.
 Philip made history during their fourth child's birth by being the first royal husband to be present during the delivery of their child.

 November 1972 - The pair celebrate their 25th wedding anniversary

 During the silver wedding anniversary celebration at the guildhall, the Queen said, "If I am asked what I think about family life after 25 years of marriage, I can answer with equal simplicity and conviction, I am for it."